-To this point, however, Grinnell has not considered the possibility of identifying vital, strategic nodes where its essential objectives converge on a specific regional or national setting.
-Other institutions have pursued such strategies, choosing to promote initiatives in locations where their institutional interests come together in a reinforcing way.
-Designating a few such strategic nodes would help the college determine where it might benefit most strongly from an expanded commitment and presence.
+To this point, however, Grinnell has not considered the possibility of identifying vital, strategic points where its essential objectives converge on a specific regional or national setting.
+Other institutions have pursued such strategies, choosing to promote multidimensional partnerships in locations where their institutional interests come together in a reinforcing way.
+Assessing the potential to establish a density of relationships in particular settings would help the college determine where it might benefit most strongly from an expanded commitment and presence.
 Such an approach need not prevent the potential creation of partnerships outside such centers, but it could help to define areas for more sustained institutional engagement.
+Partnerships with foreign liberal arts colleges may become especially valuable points for sustained collaboration.